Capital Pathway: Ottawa River Pathway

-The Ottawa River Pathway very long pathway is along the south bank of almost the entire length Ottawa's portion of the Ottawa River.
-In the east it goes to the beach at Petrie Island at Tenth Line Road and the Ottawa River.
-Going westward, it meets up with the pathway along the Aviation parkway which is at the Aviation Museum.
-Further along, it becomes a part of the Trans Canada Trail / The Great Trail as it winds through Rockcliffe Park to the residence of the Prime Minister at 24 Sussex Drive and Rideau Hall the residence of the Governor General.
-It then passes Major's Hill Park (near the bridge) on towards the back side of Parliament Hill where it bypasses the pathways on the Rideau Canal.
+The Ottawa River Pathway runs along the south bank of the Ottawa River.
+In the east, it ends at Tweddle Road (near Trim Road) providing access to nearby beach at Petrie Island on the Ottawa River.
+It continues westward, interrupted on the west side of Orleans by two connector streets before resuming.
+Going westward, it meets up with the pathway along the Aviation Parkway which is at the Canada Aviation and Space Museum.
+Further along, it becomes a part of the Trans Canada Trail / The Great Trail using a connecting trail and Sussex Drive as it winds through Rockcliffe Park to the residence of the Prime Minister at 24 Sussex Drive and nearby Rideau Hall the residence of the Governor General.
+Large sections of this path east of the Canada Aviation and Space Museum remain unpaved, and between there and Rockcliffe there is a choice of a paved path or an unpaved one, while the remainder is paved.

-Moving westward, it bypasses the War Museum in LeBreton Flats and goes to first Westboro Beach, then Brittania Beach, Moodie Drive and beyond to end at Shirleys Bay.
+Close to Major's Hill Park, and by crossing the Rideau Canal where it meets the Ottawa River at the Ottawa locks, it continues adjacent to the river on the back side of Parliament Hill and then near the War Museum in LeBreton Flats.

+It continues first Westboro Beach, then Brittania Beach.
+Nearby, it crosses Carling Avenue becoming the Watts Creek Pathway which eventually crosses the Greenbelt Pathway.
+Here, going west will go to Kanata, north will go to Shirley's Bay, and south will go to the Trans Canada Trail rail trail to Stittsville and Carleton place.

+There are connections to Gatineau via multi-use pathways via either the Chief William Commanda Bridge or the Alexandra Bridge.

 Rideau Canal Pathway

 The most well known of all the sections of the Capital Pathway is the Rideau Canal section.
 Its downtown location attracts tourists and residents, frequently used for walking, cycling, and running.
 It continues to be popular in the winter, as the Rideau Canal is widely known as one of the longest skating rinks in the world, with 6 to 8 km of skatable surface on most days in January.

 The Rideau Canal Pathway's most northerly point is where the canal empties into the Ottawa River.
 Immediately beside the locks is the Bytown Museum.
 There actually are two separate paths, on each side of the canal.
 One encircles Dow's Lake and path users frequently cross to the other side near Carleton University, just south of the lake.

 The trail extends to Hog's Back Falls which also provides a crossing.
-This is the point where the canal meets the Rideau river and the trail continues on its east side until Mooney's Bay Park.
-South of that it resumes, continuing to Ottawa's south boundary.
+This is the point where the canal meets the Rideau River.
+A multi-use trail continues on its east side past Mooney's Bay Park to Walkley Road.